sedhossein/clean-code-with-clear-coder/README.md

 -More code means there is more to read and more to understand — it makes our programs harder to comprehend.
 The more code you have, the more places there are for bugs to hide and tracking them down may not be that easy.

+- Do not copy code sections.
+Factor them into a common function.
+Use parameters to express any differences.
+If you spot duplication, remove it.

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna